 After wolves, he will follow the standard route - wraiths, golems, red buff, and wraiths again, making sure to pick up his Bandage Toss first at lvl 4 when he is ready to gank (see skill order).

 On a side note, make sure that your team is well guarding your blue.
 Due to his dependency on the buff, losing it to the enemy would be DEVASTATING.

 For Items I usually go the standard Cloth Armor and Health Potions x5, although I am aware that many people go Regrowth Pendant to be able to go for a Philosopher's Stone.
 Personally I think this makes Amumu too squishy!

 I try to rush for the Rod.
 The health, mana, and AP all come in handy.
 Together with this variety of stats, and the fact that it needs 10 minutes to charge up, is why I choose it first.
-I always build Catalyst the Protector first, rather than the Blasting Wand, since this is great for sustain in the jungle and quite frankly the only other reason why i don't go for the Philosopher's.
+I always build Catalyst of Aeons first, rather than the Blasting Wand, since this is great for sustain in the jungle and quite frankly the only other reason why i don't go for the Philosopher's.

 Before my Rod is fully complete, I often complete my boots.
 I always go Boots of Swiftness as Amumu for three reasons.

 1) I can gank quicker and more often

 2) I can get away easy (Amumu does not have any escape abilities, unless you are prepared to blow your ulti)